dipaish/www23/layout.md

 ## Buidling a layout for HTML pages

-We can use **CSS** to create page layouts and control the position of our html elemets.
+We can use **CSS** to create page layouts and control the position of our html elements.
 There are several layout techniques however we will go through some of them

 ### Normal Flow